 The duration of detention of adults is governed by Chapter 10, Section 4 of the Aliens Act.
-Generally, detention may not exceed 2 weeks, unless there are exceptional grounds for longer detention.291 Persons who are issued with an expulsion or refusal of entry order may be detained for up to 2 months, with a possibility of extension if there are exceptional grounds.292 Even if there are such exceptional circumstances, the alien is not detained longer than 3 months or, if it is likely that the execution will take longer because of the lack of cooperation by the alien or it takes time to acquire the necessary documents,
+Generally, detention may not exceed 2 weeks, unless there are exceptional grounds for longer detention.
+Persons who are issued with an expulsion or refusal of entry order may be detained for up to 2 months, with a possibility of extension if there are exceptional grounds.
+Here are such exceptional circumstances, the alien is not detained longer than 3 months or, if it is likely that the execution will take longer because of the lack of cooperation by the alien or it takes time to acquire the necessary documents, more than 12 months.
+The time limits of 3 and 12 months do not apply if the alien is expelled by ordinary courts because of crimes.